PubInv/ventmon-ventilator-inline-test-monitor/README.md

 ![SensirionFM3200](https://github.com/PubInv/ventmon-ventilator-inline-test-monitor/blob/master/SensirionFM3200/SFM3200/SensirionFM3200Working.jpg)

-Got the SensirionFM3200 flow meter working.
+Got the Sensirion FM3200 flow meter working.
 Documentation on this hard to find---had to guess a bit.

 Saturday Night: Can record a breath trace and accurately identify transitions.
 Now must try integration to compute volume!